 - Educating yourself.
 Read as much as you can about your procedure and ask questions about things you don't understand.
 Knowledge is empowering.

-You may be able to reduce or stop taking corticosteroids at some time after your lung transplant, which may lessen your side effects and complications.
+At some point, it may be possible to reduce or stop taking corticosteroids after your lung transplant, which may lessen your side effects and complications.
 You'll still need to take other immunosuppressant medications.

-Other immunosuppressant medication options that may be used for people with lung transplants include basiliximab (Simulect), mycophenolate mofetil (CellCept) and azathioprine (Imuran).
+- Nucleotide blocking agents.
+Other immunosuppressant options that may be used for people with lung transplants include mycophenolate mofetil (CellCept) and azathioprine (Azasan, Imuran).

-Doctors may sometimes prescribe medications called sirolimus (Rapamune) or everolimus (Afinitor) about 3 months after a lung transplant.
+mTOR inhibitors.
+Health care providers may sometimes prescribe the medications sirolimus (Rapamune) or everolimus (Zortress) about three months after a lung transplant.
 These drugs may be considered for people who can't tolerate mycophenolate mofetil and azathioprine.
 These medications will only be used after there has been adequate healing of the airway after transplant.

-Doctors may also prescribe sirolimus or everolimus to people experiencing kidney problems due to calcineurin inhibitors — another immunosuppressant.
-In some cases, people with kidney problems after transplant may be able to reduce or stop taking calcineurin inhibitors if they are taking sirolimus or everolimus, and their kidney problems may improve.
+Health care providers may also prescribe sirolimus or everolimus to people experiencing kidney problems due to calcineurin inhibitors.
+In some cases, people with kidney problems after transplant may be able to reduce or stop taking calcineurin inhibitors if they are taking sirolimus or everolimus.
+This may improve their kidney problems.

-Researchers continue to study the potential use of other immunosuppressant medications for people with lung transplants.
+Researchers continue to study the potential use of other immunosuppressants for people with lung transplants.

 Diet and nutrition